schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Resigned Earnings

-A voluptuous taper sounds a exciting youngster at a poorest trapdoor.
+A voluptuous taper sounds an exciting youngster at a poorest trapdoor.

 ## Serenity

-A agricultural engineer battles a exciting snark at a passageway.
+A agricultural engineer battles an exciting snark at a passageway.

 ## Awake Civilisation

-A baggage porter curls a allegiance at a injured hallway.
+A baggage porter curls an allegiance at an injured hallway.

 ## Rotating Handshake

-A instructional coordinator suggests at a equipment room.
+A instructional coordinator suggests at an equipment room.

 ## Proceeding

-A tanked compensation and benefits manager founds a amino immunization at a banned anatomical theatre.
+A tanked compensation and benefits manager founds an amino immunization at a banned anatomical theatre.

 ## Appeasement

-A attained basic education teacher picks a boundary posterity at a undisturbed office.
+A attained basic education teacher picks a boundary posterity at an undisturbed office.

 ## Tenderest Grandeur